Preparing students for success

 Science

-In 6th grade, students explore Earth Science, delving into geology, meteorology, astronomy, and environmental science, learning about Earth's dynamic processes and celestial phenomena.
+6th Grade: Students explore Earth Science, delving into geology, meteorology, astronomy, and environmental science, learning about Earth's dynamic processes and celestial phenomena.

-In 7th grade, the focus shifts to life science, where students study genetics, human biology, and the diversity of living organisms through hands-on activities and investigations.
-In 8th grade, students dive into physics and chemistry, exploring the properties of matter, laws of motion, energy transformations, and atoms, building a solid foundation for future scientific studies.
+8th Grade: At this level, students dive into physics and chemistry, exploring the properties of matter, laws of motion, energy transformations, and atoms, building a solid foundation for future scientific studies.
 Throughout all grades, we emphasize the development of scientific literacy skills.

 Writing Studies

-In 6th grade students learn core language concepts that will enhance their ability to effectively read and write at a developmentally appropriate level.
+6th Grade: Students learn core language concepts that will enhance their ability to effectively read and write at a developmentally appropriate level.

 Art